 VII.
-Asset Allocation and Portfolio Construction Asset Allocation Policy
+Asset Allocation and Portfolio Construction

-Accet Allocation and Portfolio Construction Asset Allocation Policy
+Asset Allocation Policy

-The Board recognizes that establishing an appropriate strategic asset allocation portfolio (SAAP) portfolio is critical to the long-term success of the investment program[nvestment Program, as asset allocation is the single biggest determinant of the expected risk and return of the Plan.
-The Plan's current A SAAP consisting of the followingincluding detail of asset classes exposures and targets is shownlocated in Appendix A.
+The Board recognizes that establishing an appropriate strategic asset allocation portfolio (SAAP) is critical to the long-term success of the Investment Program, as asset allocation is the single biggest determinant of the expected risk and return of the Plan.
+The Plan's current SAAP including detail of asset exposures and targets is located in Appendix A.